raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

 1. Click on the **play** icon at the top of the screen.
 What happens?
 1. What happens if you type `pley 60` and click on the play icon?

 	This is an example of a bug in your code.
 In later activities, if the error panel displays text you will know that you have a bug that you need to fix.
-It could be that you have misspelt a word like play.
+It could be that you have misspelt a word like `play`.

 1. Now type: